muziejus/javascripting-english-major/11-geojson.md

   // Define the Leaflet layer.
   let couldBeLayer;
   // Iterate over the .features property of the GeoJSON object to
-  // extract every feature and add it to couldBeFeatures, with
+  // create an array of objects (features), with every object’s
+  // properties as noted.
-  // certain properties, as noted couldBeFeatures = data.features.map(function(feature){
+  couldBeFeatures = data.features.map(function(feature){
+    // This return returns an object.
     return {
       name: feature.properties.name,
       div: feature.properties.div,